Coronavirus Is Contagious, But Kids Seem Less Vulnerable So Far

 "So far, it appears that more than 80 percent of the [coronavirus] infections are pretty mild, no more severe than the common cold,' says Cody Meissner, an infectious disease expert and professor of pediatrics at Tufts University School of Medicine.
 "And children appear to have even milder infections than adults," Meissner says.
 This is based on preliminary data, he says.

 He points to the findings of a small study, published in JAMA.
 Researchers in Wuhan, China, identified 9 hospitalized infants who had been diagnosed with COVID-19 after being infected by a family member.
 They ranged in age from one month to 11 months old.
 The researchers documented their symptoms.
 They found that 4 of the infants had fevers, two developed a cough.
-"It was very mild illness," Messner says.
+"It was very mild illness," Meissner says.
 None of the infants had severe complications.

 So far, it seems the new virus is more likely to infect older adults, particularly people with chronic health problems.
 And those who've died from the virus in China tend to be much older, with an average age in their 70s.